sagesharp/code-of-conduct-template/procedures/example-reporter-guide.md

 ## Confidentiality

 **All reports will be kept confidential**.
-When we discuss incidents with people who are reported, we will anonymize details as much as we can to protect reporter privacy.
+When the [lead incident responders/Code of Conduct committee members] discuss incidents with people who are reported, we will anonymize details as much as we can to protect reporter privacy.

 However, some incidents happen in one-on-one interactions, and even if the details are anonymized, the reported person may be able to guess who made the report.
 If you have concerns about retaliation or your personal safety, please note those in your report.
 We still encourage you to report, so that we can support you while keeping our community members safe.
 In some cases, we can compile several anonymized reports into a pattern of behavior, and take action on that pattern.